geraldobraz/github-explorer/README.md

    ![React Badge](https://img.shields.io/badge/-React.js-7bdcfe)
 </div>

-*This repository is for learn purpose.
-It has a simple reactJS application that help people find github repositories*
+*This repository is for learning purpose.
+It has a simple reactJS application that helps people find github repositories using the github API.*

 <p align="center" style="margin-top: 30px;">
     <img src=".github/demo.gif">